-In the 1890s, the Omaha View School was built at N. 30th and Cassius Streets (now called Binney St.).
-In 1912, the building was reconstructed and renamed after an early Omaha educator, and is now called Kennedy School.
-After serving the public housing projects in the neighborhood for more than 50 years, today the school has about 200 students.
+The first Omaha View School was built at North 32nd and Maple Streets in 1885.
+In 1910, it was rebuilt and North 30th and Cassius Streets (now called Binney Street).
+In 1912, the building was renamed after the first superintendent of Omaha Public Schools, and is now called Howard Kennedy School.
+The school hosted first through eighth grades, eventually adding kindergarten with 1,000 students attending.
+Today, after serving the public housing projects in the neighborhood for more than 50 years, today the school has about 200 students.
 The housing projects are gone, but the school continues.

 Several schools were opened in North Omaha after the turn of the 20th century.

 For instance, Monmouth Park School was a public school located at 4508 North 33rd St, and was built in 1903.
 Designed by important Omaha architect Thomas Kimball, the district wanted to tear the building down after closing it in the 1980s.
 After a decade as apartments, the building was demolished in 1995.